samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 - Next, you call the `use` method of your Express app four times.
 Each one to configure the different libraries you installed alongside with Express.

 - Right after it, you define your first endpoint (`app.get('/', ...);`).
-This endpoint is responsible for sending the list of questions back to whoever request it.
+This endpoint is responsible for sending the list of questions back to whoever requests it.
 The only thing to notice here is that instead of sending the `answers` as well, this endpoint compiles them together to send just the number of answers that each question has.
 You will use this info in your React app.

 - After your first endpoint, you define another endpoint.
 In this case, this new endpoint is responsible for responding to requests with a single question (now, with all the answers).